samuelbitar/dms1_blog/posts/first-blog-post.md

 ---
-title: This is a blog post!
+title: This is an example blog post!
 published_at: 2022-11-04
 snippet: An example of a blog post.
 disable_html_sanitization: true